top of page

 'If you can sit in your seat and be at the receiving end of attention, and not have it harm you and not do any harm to the person who is providing it.
 Assuming that what they are saying is inviting, assuming that what they are saying, recognises you.
 It doesn't demean or diminish you, but recognises all of who you are.
 You can sit in your seat and you can receive that and you can make yourself available to benefit from it, then know in turn what you feel towards the other person.
 That's the safest sex you will ever have’ (Group, 2020.)

-Good enough psychological therapy involves these sort of interactions.
-Moreover, the professional boundaries of psychological therapy encourage these interactions.
+In my experience, good enough psychological therapy involves these sorts of interactions.
+Moreover, the professional boundaries of psychological therapy encourage these sort of interactions.
 This is because psychological therapy is different to physically caring for someone.
-Instead, some parts of reality remain in fantasy.
+Some parts of reality remain in fantasy.

-One way therapists can make them more helpful is by communicating the common erotic idealisations of therapists.
-Perhaps of rescuer and/or saviour; of completing the other; the ideal parent; seeing ourselves as innocent and omnipotent in the face of another person's needs.
+Therapists can make erotic idealisations helpful.
+In particular by communicating the common erotic idealisations of therapists.
+Perhaps of saviour; of completing the other; the ideal parent; innocent and omnipotent in the face of another person's needs.
+Escaping from the responsibility of authority, of being 'the one supposed to know,' fantasising as to indulging in omnipotent pleasure seeking.
 Amongst many more (Benjamin,1995.)

-Erotic idealisations may also be helpfully discussed.
+Erotic idealisations may also be helpfully discussed in therapy.
 Demonstrating the value of putting words to our desire.
-Helpful additional interactions with which to create relationships.
-So with practise the client can remember/learn how other people can become both useful objects and collaborative subjects for them.
+Helpful additional interactions.
+So the client can remember and/or learn how other people can become both useful objects and collaborative subjects for them.
 Independent from each other and yet dependent on each other.
 Both separate and similar.
-A fuller description of the helpful, and unhelpful, uses of erotic idealisation in therapy can be found below :

 Helpful uses of erotic idealisation